JHale716/Dell-U2711-Monitor/README.md

 ### So how do you get the EDID data in a format your system can read?
 This is the bit I'm also struggling with.
 I've found an editor for EDID files, but not knowing a lot about this, I'm a bit of a bunny on using the tool to get something that will work.
-I'm concerned abotu bricking or damaging the monitor with the wrong settings too.
+I'm concerned about bricking or damaging the monitor with the wrong settings too.

 #### What I have confirmed:
 * The Fix Michael outlined above does put the monitor into the managed mode we need